Uncle-Awrt/Torio-Client/README.md

 ## Customization

 ### ⌨️ Keybind Customization
-Most modules support customizable keybinds, allowing you to assign controls that fit your playstyle.
+Most modules support customizable keybinds, allowing you to assign controls that fit your playstyle. *(The GUI visibility toggle keybind can now be found inside GUI Settings).*

 ### 💾 Config System
 Save, load, and manage your personalized configurations.
 Useful for switching between setups quickly or backing up your settings.